Fill your resume with professional experience

 - You can take RTF 400 more than once, but for no more than three credits total (ex: taking a one credit internship during an interim and a two credit one during another semester)

 - Students may also enroll in RTF 401 and/or Interdisciplinary Studies 399 for internship credit.
 However, these credits will not count toward the RTF major; they will count as general credits toward the degree.
-This cannot be the same internship as RTF 400.
+Students who have completed three credits of RTF 400 may not receive RTF 401/IDS 300 credits for the same internship.

-- Find the company you want to intern with.
-If you are having trouble finding an internship, please contact Randall Davidson the Internship Coordinator at firstname.lastname@example.org for assistance; he has some resources for broadcast internships in Wisconsin.
+First, find the company you want to intern with!
+If you are having trouble finding an internship, please contact internship coordinator Andrew Smock at firstname.lastname@example.org for assistance; he has some resources for finding internships in Wisconsin.

-- You cannot sign into an internship through TitanWeb.
-You can only enroll with an add/drop card which means that you will need to contact Randall Davidson to have the add/drop card signed.
+You cannot sign into an internship through TitanWeb.
+You can only enroll with an add/drop card which means that you will need to contact professor Smock to have the add/drop card signed.

-- Interns keep a work log and when they get to the halfway point in hours, they write up a short report on their activities to that point that is submitted to the Internship Coordinator, Randall Davidson.
+Interns keep a work log and when they get to the halfway point in hours, they write up a short report on their activities to that point that is submitted to the internship coordinator.

-- Interns are responsible to alert their supervisor that they need to write a report at the same time that is also submitted to Internship Coordinator, Randall Davidson. (this can be an e-mail).
+Interns are responsible to alert their supervisor that they need to write a report.
+The report should be submitted via email to the internship coordinator.